unicode-org/icu/docs/userguide/icudata.md

 package has been loaded before, then the cached package is used immediately instead of searching through the filesystem.

-> :point_right: *ICU versions before 2.2 always searched data packages before looking for individual files, which made it impossible to override packaged data items.
-See the ICU 2.2 download page and the readme for more information about the changes.*
+> :point_right: **Note**: ICU versions before 2.2 always searched data packages before looking for individual files, which made it impossible to override packaged data items.
+See the ICU 2.2 download page and the readme for more information about the changes.

 ## User Data Caching